nose-devs/nose2/docs/such_dsl.rst

 Running tests
 -------------

+Since order is often significant in functional tests, **such DSL tests always execute in the order in which they are defined in the module**.
+Parent groups run before child groups, and sibling groups and sibling tests within a group execute in the order in which they are defined.

-Tests written in the such DSL are collected and run just like any other tests, with one exception: their names.
-The name of a such test case is the name of its immediately surrounding group, plus the description of the test, prepended with ``test:``.
+Otherwise, tests written in the such DSL are collected and run just like any other tests, with one exception: their names.
+The name of a such test case is the name of its immediately surrounding group, plus the description of the test, prepended with ``test ####:``, where '####' is the test's (0-indexed) position within its group.
 To run a case individually, you must pass in this full name -- usually you'll have to quote it.
 For example, to run the case ``should do more things`` defined above (assuming the layers plugin is activated by a config file, and the test module is in the normal path of test collection), you would run nose2 like this::

-  nose2 "test_such.having an expensive fixture.test: should do more things"
+  nose2 "test_such.having an expensive fixture.test 0000: should do more things"

 That is, for the a generated test case, the **group description** is the **class name**, and the **test case description** is the **test